 Sadly, Ian committed suicide in December 2015.
 His contribution to Debian is certainly invaluable.

 4. Debian is a community project in the true sense

-Debian is a community based project in true sense.
+Debian is a community-based project in the true sense.
 No one ‘owns’ Debian.
 Debian is being developed by volunteers from all over the world.
-It is not a commercial project, backed by corporates like many other Linux distributions.
+It is not a commercial project backed by corporates like many other Linux distributions.

 Debian Linux distribution is composed of Free Software only.
 It’s one of the few Linux distributions that is true to the spirit of Free Software and takes pride in being called a GNU/Linux distribution.

-Debian has its non-profit organization called Software in Public Interest (SPI).
+Debian has a non-profit organization called Software in Public Interest (SPI).
 Along with Debian, SPI supports many other open source projects financially.

 5. Debian and its 3 branches

-Debian Stable, as the name suggests, is the stable branch that has all the software and packages well tested to give you a rock solid stable system.
+As the name suggests, Debian Stable is the stable branch with all the software and packages well-tested to give you a rock-solid stable system.
 Since it takes time before a well-tested software lands in the stable branch, Debian Stable often contains older versions of programs and hence people joke that Debian Stable means stale.

 Debian Testing is the next release after the current stable release.
-If the current stable release is N, Debian testing would be the N+1 release.
-The packages from Debian Unstable are tested in this version.
+Debian testing would be the N+1 release if the current stable release is N. The packages from Debian Unstable are tested in this version.
 After all the new changes are well tested, Debian Testing is then ‘promoted’ as the new Stable version.